TerraFirmaCraft-The-Final-Frontier/TFC-Add-on-Framework/README.md

 # TFC Add-on Framework

 A mod framework to streamline TFC add-on development with cross-add-on compatibility through dynamically generated assets.
+To be used as a template for TFC add-ons.

 Currently supports the dynamic registration of wooden, metal and rock objects, blockstates and language files, abiding by the TFC registry.